- Great value for money

 As I write this, the 250ml bottle is retailing for around £2.60, the 500ml £4.00 and the 1L £4.13.

-Whilst it will of course depend on where you buy it, the 1000ml ‘big bottle’ tends to work out cheapest and most cost effectively unless you particularly need or want a smaller bottle.
+Whilst it will, of course, depend on where you buy it, the 1000ml ‘big bottle’ tends to work out cheapest and most cost effective unless you particularly need or want a smaller bottle.

 Where can I buy it?

 As one of the leading brands most major retailers both online and offline that stock dental and oral health products can be found ranging this.
 Tesco, Boots, Morrisons, Sainsbury’s, Ocado, Amazon and Superdrug are just some of the big names we found to be offering it in different bottle sizes.

 We have found that Amazon tends to have some of the best online prices and offers swift and cost effective delivery options too.
 The ‘big bottle’ is available here.